“Let’s go camping and not come back for a while.” –Unknown

-Pocahontas State Park has three lakes and hosts a large aquatic center, boat rentals, banquet halls, cabins, picnicking facilities, 2,000 seat amphitheater, 90+ miles of hiking trails, bridal trails, and is the site of the Civilian Conservation Corps Museum that is dedicated to depression era workers responsible for developing what would become Pocahontas State Park and the National Park Service’s Prince William Forest Park.
+Pocahontas State Park has three lakes and hosts a large aquatic center, boat rentals, banquet halls, cabins, picnicking facilities, 2,000 seat amphitheater, 90+ miles of hiking trails, bridle trails, and is the site of the Civilian Conservation Corps Museum that is dedicated to depression-era workers responsible for developing what would become Pocahontas State Park and the National Park Service’s Prince William Forest Park.

 The campground has 130 sites, 4 Yurts, and 6 cabins.
-Amenities include full service bathhouses, dump station, water and electric hookups, fire rings, and picnic tables.
+Amenities include full-service bathhouses, dump stations, water, and electric hookups, fire rings, and picnic tables.

 Powhatan State Park

-Address: 4616 Powhatan State Park Road, Powhatan, VA; Open from the 1st Friday in March to the 1st Monday in December; Rates: $35 per night, $245 per week (*rates vary per website); Acreage: 1565
+Address: 4616 Powhatan State Park Road, Powhatan, VA; Open from the 1st Friday in March to the 1st Monday in December; Rates vary so check the website; Acreage: 1565

-The campground has 3 yurts and 29 campsites with some pull through sites that can accommodate up to RVs up to 60 feet.
-Amenities include a full service bathhouse, dump station, water and electric hookups, fire rings, and picnic tables.
+The campground has 3 yurts and 29 campsites with some pull-through sites that can accommodate RVs up to 60 feet.
+Amenities include a full-service bathhouse, dump station, water, and electric hookups, fire rings, and picnic tables.
 The park also hosts a canoe-in or hike-in campground accessible by the James River.
-There are 9 primitive sites that are open year round.
+There are 9 primitive sites that are open year-round.
 These sites have a composting toilet but do not have water or electricity.

 We love our State Parks.
-Of those we have visited so far, many of the sites are “site specific,” or by reservation, but there are also sites that are first come, first served.
-Check in is 4pm and check out is 1pm.
-Each park is very distinct in it’s landscape but the campgrounds are maintained in a consistent manner.
-Some sites are gravel while other are black top and we’ve been happy to have been in at least two sites that have been level!
+Of those we have visited so far, many of the sites are “site-specific,” or by reservation, but there are also sites that are first-come, first-served.
+Check-in is 4pm and check-out is 1pm.
+Each park is very distinct in its landscape but the campgrounds are maintained in a consistent manner.
+Some sites are gravel while others are blacktop and we’ve been happy to have been in at least two sites that have been level!

-Our State’s moto is, “Virginia is for Lovers” and that is true.
-If you love lakes, beaches, mountains, hills, wide open spaces, and walking in the woods, Virginia has a State Park that you will enjoy.
+Our State’s motto is, “Virginia is for Lovers” and that is true.
+If you love lakes, beaches, mountains, hills, wide-open spaces, and walking in the woods, Virginia has a State Park that you will enjoy.
 Come visit us!